letitiakwan/canadian-to-us-for-work/README.md

 Having a US phone number quickly can let you set up Venmo, and pay less for roaming.

 Popular carriers: AT&T or T mobile
+- You need an SSN if you don't want to get a prepaid plan.
+This might take longer.
 - I got a prepaid plan for one month at T-mobile.
-Super fast, walk into any T Mobile store
+Super fast, walk into any T Mobile store.
+Didn't need an SSN and had a phone number right away
    - $15 for 3 GB, unlimited call / text in the States.
 Also cost $10 for the new SIM card

 ## Set up a bank account and get a debit and credit card: